T1D Info

 If your blood glucose is still over 14 mmol/L (250 mg/dl), immediately contact your doctor/nurse.

-If your blood glucose is over 22 mmol/L (400mg/dl)) you have severe hyperglycaemia.
-Take short acting insulin immediately (10% of total daily dose).
-Contact your doctor/hospital immediately.
+If your blood glucose is over 22 mmol/L (400mg/dl), take short acting insulin immediately and contact your doctor/hospital immediately.

 6. Key Takeaways